awslabs/aws-iot-greengrass-accelerators/v2/base/README.md

 ## Investigating the Accelerator

-TODO: Information on what, why, and how the accelerator works by subsection.
+As a base accelerator, the main interaction with this accelerator is to ensure it is running correctly, understand the directory structure, and access various log files.
+You can review the output of the _Hello World_ example component by looking at the contents of the log file in `docker/volumes/logs/ggAccel.example.HelloWorld.log`.

+Other accelerators use this stack's resources to build additional Greengrass components and deployments and a thing group.
+When the Docker container is restarted the Greengrass core device will merge all deployments into a single one.

 ## Accelerator Cleanup

-TODO: common steps for clean up and then add specifics for accelerator.

 To stop and completely remove this accelerator, follow these steps:

-1. From the command line, either locally on in Cloud 9, stop the Greengrass container:
+1. From the command line where Greengrass is running (the `docker-compose` command was started), either locally on in Cloud 9, stop the Greengrass container byt entering CTRL+C and then:

    ```bash
    docker-compose down